Shreeramghimire/Probability-Distribution-in-Aquaculture/README.md

 Because there are infinite possible values, the probability of any single exact number (like exactly 500.0000g) is practically zero.
 Instead, we visualize it as a smooth curve (called a Probability Density Function, or PDF).
 The total area underneath the entire curve equals 100% (or 1.0).
 The probability of a range (e.g., between 500g and 600g) is the area under the curve between those two points.

 ***Common examples***: Normal distribution (the classic "bell curve"), Exponential distribution (time until an event occurs), Uniform distribution (all values equally likely).

+## Basic Assumption
+1. All probabilities must be between 0 and 1 (or 0% and 100%).
+You can never have a negative chance, and you can never have a chance greater than 100%.
+2.